congshantong/DynSupport_Toolkit/README.md

 Please note the following data and privacy principles:

-- All APIs used are from **publicly available Microsoft Dynamics 365 Dataverse endpoints**.
+- All APIs used are from **publicly available Dynamics 365 Dataverse endpoints**.
 - All retrieved data is strictly **metadata only**, such as solution layers, callback registrations, and organizational settings.
 - **No business data or customer-specific content** is accessed or transmitted.
 - All operations are performed **locally in the user's browser** — no data is sent externally by the extension itself.
-- Any data shared with Microsoft Support must be **manually provided by the user**, in accordance with their own data protection policies.
+- Any data shared with Support must be **manually provided by the user**, in accordance with their own data protection policies.
-- This tool is designed **exclusively to assist with Microsoft technical support during issue investigation**.
+- This tool is designed **exclusively to assist with technical support during issue investigation**.
-- **Usage must be under the guidance of Microsoft Support engineers**.
+- **Usage must be under the guidance of Support engineers**.

 By using this tool, you acknowledge and agree to these terms.
 If you have any concerns about data security or privacy, **please do not use this extension**.